 James S. Krause, Ph.D., Associate Dean of Research

-Karen Wager, DBA, Associate Dean for Student Affairs
+Karen A. Wager, DBA, Associate Dean for Student Affairs

 About the College

-Established in 1966 as the School of Allied Health Sciences, the present College of Health Professions is the largest of the six professional colleges on the Medical University of South Carolina campus in terms of student enrollment.
-Approximately 850 full- and part-time students enroll in baccalaureate and graduate health professional curricula each year.
+Established in historic and beautiful Charleston in 1966 as the School of Allied Health Sciences, the present College of Health Professions is the largest of the six professional colleges on the Medical University of South Carolina campus in terms of student enrollment.
+Approximately 850 full- and part-time students enroll in our baccalaureate and graduate programs each year.

-Program diversity is the landmark of the college, offering entry-level programs providing opportunities in health management professions, patient treatment professions, and patient contact professions involving sophisticated cutting-edge medical technology.
-In addition, the college offers both on- and off-campus programs designed to prepare already credentialed health professionals for advanced clinical or administrative roles.
-The college is dedicated to graduating health professionals who will not only excel in the provision of health care, but provide leadership in the changing health care environment.
+Program diversity is the landmark of the college, offering entry-level programs that provide opportunities in health management professions, patient treatment professions, and patient contact professions involving sophisticated, cutting-edge medical technology.
+In addition, the college offers both residential and distance-based programs designed to prepare already credentialed health professionals for advanced clinical or administrative roles.
+The college is dedicated to graduating health professionals who will not only excel in the provision of health care but will also provide leadership in the changing health care environment.

 As a college dedicated to educating a diverse range of health professionals, we benefit our students, the university, and community through our synergistic approach to creating new knowledge and expertise.
 Through interprofessional collaboration and innovation, we enrich the learning environment, increase our capacity to conduct research, and augment our ability to provide service.
 We are a dynamic and responsive college that generates solutions and contributes to the overall health and well-being of the citizens of our state and beyond.